mogrady-professional/club-manager-chat/README.md

 Project uses the [EJS templating engine](https://ejs.co/) to render views, with data stored on a Cluster the [MongoDB Cloud](https://cloud.mongodb.com/) accessable through the Atlas interface.
 Simple frontend UI based on a modern off-the-shelf Bootstrap Template.

-# Features — from a Developer Prospective
+# Features — from a Developer Perspective

 - Automatic App Restarts with Nodemon
 - Modular Javascript code compiled with babel and webpack for JS Bundling